 EPA has also considered setting standards for fine particulate levels, which could have a severe impact on the prescribed burning program of these Parks since smoke produces large quantities of fine particulates.
 Since no fine particulate baseline exists, the contribution of smoke to this baseline is unknown.
 Park management may be forced to shut the prescribed burning program down if it cannot be demonstrated that its smoke is harmless.
-Therefore, the gathering of data for establishing fine park values.
+Therefore, the gathering of data for establishing fine particulate levels is fundamental to the protection of park values.